afnandamra/reading-notes/401/class-01.md

 ## Are all callback functions considered to be Asynchronous?
 Why or Why Not?
-No, not every callback considerred as asynchronous. for example the forEach consider as a callback function but not a asynchronous.
+No, not every callback considered asynchronous. for example, the forEach consider as a callback function but not asynchronous.